signalfx/gdi-specification/specification/semantic_conventions.md

 - ` <col>` or ` <col>:<col>` - OPTIONAL - If the runtime provides a column or column range, it MAY be provided after the `lineno`, separated by a space.
 - literal `)`

+#### PPROF Profile.proto Data Format

+`Profile.proto` is a data representation for profiling data defined at https://github.com/google/pprof/tree/master/proto.
+Log message will contain a gzip-compressed, base64-encoded protocol buffer conforming to `profile.proto`.
+Each message contains either `allocation` or `profiling` samples determined by the data type specified for the log record.

+For each `allocation` and `profiling` sample:
+- label `source.event.period` of type `long` MUST contain the sampling period if this sample represents a periodic event
+- label `source.event.name` of type `string` OPTIONALLY can contain the name of the event that triggered the sampling
+- label `source.event.time` of type `long` MUST be set to the time when the sample was taken
+- label `trace_id` of type `string` MUST be set when sample was taken within a span scope
+- label `span_id` of type `string` MUST be set when sample was taken within a span scope
+- label `thread.id` of type `long` OPTIONALLY can be set to the thread identifier used by runtime environment
+- label `thread.name` of type `string` OPTIONALLY can be set to the thread name used by runtime environment
+- label `thread.native.id` of type `long` MUST be set to the thread identifier used by the operating system

+For each `allocation` sample:
+- value of type `long` must be set to allocation size in bytes

+For each `profiling` sample:
+- label `thread.status` of type `string` OPTIONALLY can be set to describe the state of the thread

+Missing file name and function MUST be reported as `unknown`.
+Missing line number MUST be reported as `-1`.